 Bryan is talking about Jesus with people in this park tonight and playing with the children.
 This is the college junior's second time living as a short-term missionary in Milwaukee.
 His five-beaded "Good News necklace" hangs around his neck as a reminder of the year before and how God changed him.

 Before that first mission trip, Bryan had thought kids were a burden and never wanted to have children.
 He also didn't care about people in poverty.
-Then he spent eight weeks working on a summer mission trip with Here's Life Inner City, the compassionate urban ministry of Campus Crusade for Christ.
+Then he spent eight weeks working on a summer mission trip with Here's Life Inner City, the compassionate urban ministry of Cru.
 HLIC seeks to serve and mobilize the church to live out God's heart for the poor, so people can grow in Christ.

-A Campus Crusade staff member who worked at Bryan's school, the University of Minnesota-Duluth, challenged Bryan to apply to the mission trip in Milwaukee.
+A Cru staff member who worked at Bryan's school, the University of Minnesota-Duluth, challenged Bryan to apply to the mission trip in Milwaukee.

 "That was a big step for me—I thought that was something 'super Christians' do," says the biology/philosophy major.
 "I was not ready for it.
 God used me despite that, and He helped me see that my faith was not something that was just modeled by the guys in Duluth.
 There was a faith I could call my own."